-This section covers the NDB Kernel, and discusses MySQL Cluster transaction handling and transaction coordinators.
+This section covers the NDB Kernel, and discusses NDB Cluster transaction handling and transaction coordinators.
 It also describes NDB record structures and concurrency issues.

-The NDB Kernel is the collection of data nodes belonging to a MySQL Cluster.
+The NDB Kernel is the collection of data nodes belonging to an NDB Cluster.
 The application programmer can for most purposes view the set of all storage nodes as a single entity.
 Each data node is made up of three main components:

 When an application executes a transaction, it connects to one transaction coordinator on one data node.
 Usually, the programmer does not need to specify which TC should be used, but in some cases where performance is important, the programmer can provide “hints” to use a certain TC.
 (If the node with the desired transaction coordinator is down, then another TC will automatically take its place.)